Goreyography

 . . .

-TRANSCRIBED BY GLEN EMIL AND EDITED BY MS. LURIE, AND IS PRINTED HERE BY HER KIND PERMISSION.
-IT IS NOT TO BE REPRODUCED WITHOUT HER PERMISSION.
+TRANSCRIBED BY GLEN EMIL AND EDITED BY ALISON LURIE, AND IS REPRODUCED BY HER KIND PERMISSION.
+PLEASE DO NOT REPRODUCE WITHOUT HER PERMISSION.

 ©ALISON LURIE 2008